300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Gillian Anderson performs a therapist through which hit Netflix present?

-- What’s the title of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?
+- What’s the identify of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is ready?

 - EastEnders started broadcasting on BBC One through which 12 months?